vams-skn/moon-prism-pixels/README.md

 # **Moon Prism Pixels 🏆**

-***In the name of the Moon, I bring you retro vibes! ✨***
+***✨ In the name of the Moon, I bring you retro vibes! ✨***

 Remember the days of 90s fansites?
 The chaos, colors, GIFs, and blinking texts?
-Inspired by them, this project celebrates the magic of the *Sailor Moon* characters by capturing them in 90s web design.
+Inspired by them and various sites on [neocities.org](https://neocities.org/browse), this project celebrates the magic of the *Sailor Moon* characters by capturing them in 90s web design.

-Welcome to **Moon Prism Pixels**, a nostalgic fansite dedicated to the beloved *Sailor Moon* and her fellow Sailor Guardians!
+Welcome to **[Moon Prism Pixels](https://vams-skn.github.io/moon-prism-pixels/)**, a nostalgic fansite dedicated to the beloved *Sailor Moon* and her fellow Sailor Guardians!

 This project was created for the Codédex Mini Holiday Hackathon, Track 2: Now It’s Personal.